kapila-silwathge/CodingChallenge/README.md

 git clone https://github.com/kapila-silwathge/CodingChallenge.git
 ```

-you need to have maven installed to build this project.
+you need to have maven installed to build this project.(developed and tested with Apache Maven 3.1.0)

 run
 ```